Norwegian Org. no.

 A portrait of a baker?

-it might be a good idea to have more than the face of the person.
+it might be a good idea to include more than the face of the person.
 Like

 the baker with his cap and a loaf of bread.
 Like the first school day